 Double-sided printing is possible but problematic with letterpress because of the show-through of the impression.
 We can control how hard the type is impressed into the paper, but the paper is squeezed between the plate and the tympan, so any pressure applied to one side affects the other.
 In general, double-sided should work with artwork that has light coverage where the elements don’t back each other up precisely.
 Otherwise, compromises need to be made to balance the amount of impression with the amount it shows through on the other side.
 Using heavier papers helps, but doesn’t completely solve the problem all by itself.

+Yes, with our in-house foil stamping machine we can print opaque white / light ink on black / dark paper.
 Letterpress inks are translucent, so light color inks don’t show up well on dark or saturated-color stocks.
-Foil or engraving are better processes for this kind of thing.
 We have had some success with silver ink on darker stocks.
 The design will determine how well this will work, and we strongly suggest a press check when having us print on dark stocks.

-We can print with metallic inks but they do not have the same level of metallic sheen that you see in the swatchbooks.
-Metallic inks were engineered to be printed with lithography onto smooth, preferably coated papers, for the best metallic effect.
+Yes, with our in-house foil stamping machine we can print with a shiny, metallic effect.
+We can also letterpress print with metallic inks, but they do not have the same level of metallic sheen that you see when foil stamping.
 With the letterpress process, printed on the softer and more absorbent papers that we use, the metallic effect is diminished.
 In a larger solid area you will get some metallic sheen; in small type, the metallic effect will not really be perceptible and will almost always read as a flat color.

 While we are open to challenges, in general, no, we cannot print on those things.

 At present we do not have an apprenticeship or internship program.
 While we appreciate the interest in our little shop, offering a program like this is not something we’re able to do currently.
 We will update this page when that changes.